 You can find condom vending machines outside of some pharmacies and in many metro stations.
 Over time, I’ve seen fewer and fewer of these dispensers outside of pharmacies.
 It seems a lot of them have been taken down recently, but in 2009, they were everywhere.

-It seems an odd choice to have dispensers outdoors given the fluctuation in weather and the subsequent effect on the reliability of condoms.
+It seems an odd choice to have condom dispensers outdoors given the fluctuation in weather and the subsequent effect on the reliability of this birth control method.
 Additionally, I’m not sure how often the dispensers are refilled.
 10/10 would not recommend.

 When I first came here as an undergraduate student, I had minimal confidence in my spoken French.
 It didn’t help that the instant I made a mistake, Parisians would begin speaking in English.
 This crushed the little confidence I had and discouraged me from wanting to try.

 Paris is full of immigrants and it is really easy to get away with never practicing French.
 If French is not naturally infused into your life through work or school, you can find yourself going the whole day without saying a word of French until you go to the bakery for a pain au chocolat.
-Opportunities do exist, of course, but you might have to seek them out.
+Opportunities do exist, of course, but you might have to seek them out (and you’re not going to get better at speaking in French unless you speak in French!)

 To be honest, I was expecting everything to be super expensive and while life here in Paris can be costly, I find that the quality is often better for the price that you pay.
 I don’t buy a fresh baguette every day, as even at 1 euro a pop, that cost can add up, but it is an affordable yet high quality thing to buy.